Kingxukai/linux/Documentation/arch/x86/amd_hsmp.rst

 ACPI device object format
 =========================
-The ACPI object format expected from the amd_hsmp driver for socket with ID00 is given below::
+The ACPI object format expected from the woke amd_hsmp driver for socket with ID00 is given below::

   Device(HSMP)